leonardputra/mi-projector-fan-mod/README.md

 Confirm the newly applied fan speed by tapping the first button on the list:
 ![Screenshot_20230414-161054](https://user-images.githubusercontent.com/12219401/232010472-ed1c6361-f0eb-49f8-8ef7-93018a64d0e7.png)

-The Fan speed should be 8 by default (you can change this on the test.json)
+The Fan speed should be between 8 to 10 (you can change this on the test.json)
 ![Screenshot_20230414-161117](https://user-images.githubusercontent.com/12219401/232010487-abbb80ba-c4d3-4ad6-928c-119d546b1f8a.png)

 You're done!